 This is also a bit of a no-brainer, but if you don’t store your cake properly, then it can lose moisture very quickly.

 After baking, depending on your recipe you’ll either need to cool the cake in the cake pan (I do this with my chocolate mud cakes, they’re cooled completely in the pan overnight, with the pan covered in foil once the cake is no longer hot to the touch) or turn the cake out onto a cooling rack after a specified time, and leave it until cool.
 Then, if you’re not decorating immediately, the cake should be well wrapped in plastic wrap (clingfilm) and stored in an airtight container.
 You can also freeze it stored like this.
-Some people say that freezing your cake layers for a few days will make them more moist.
+Some people say that freezing your cake layers for a few days will make them moister.
 I haven’t tested it so I can’t say for sure, but I prefer not to freeze cakes that I make for others, as I like them to have the option of freezing any leftovers.

 How you choose to cover and decorate your cake will also affect the moisture.
 The best way to seal it is to cover the cake in chocolate ganache and then fondant.
 Buttercream and fondant will also have a similar effect.
 That’ll stop them drying out while you’re decorating them into a state of fabulousness.